tomteipl/weechat-MyScripts/README.md

 6. **/autocommands** - Shows guides.

+7. **/autocommands suspend/unsuspend <number>** - suspends or unsuspends the command.
+It will not be executed until you unsuspend it.
+Use numbers, not words to select these commands.

 *You can achieve similar effect by using `weechat.startup.command_after_plugins` and `weechat.startup.command_before_plugins`, that are built in **Weechat**.*